medvedya/Select-implementation-property-drawer/README.md

 # Select-implementation-property-drawer
-Unity property drawer to chose implementation in inspector for  SerializeReference field
+Unity property drawer to choose implementation in inspector for marked field as SerializeReference.